Today's word of the day: "controversial."

 Supporters say the measure supports religious freedom while opponents fear discrimination against LGBT people.
 The push towards this kind of legislation comes as same-sex marriage becomes legal across the country.
 In September, a federal court ruling struck down bans on same-sex marriage in Indiana and other states.

-Rather than revisit that issue again today, my question relates to the framing of the bill as "controversial."
+Rather than revisit the service issue again today, however, my question relates to the framing of the bill as "controversial."

 The Associated Press Stylebook — "the journalist's Bible" — offers this guidance concerning that term: